mortbopet/Ripes/README.md

 ## Downloading & Installation
-Prebuilt applications are available for Linux, Windows & Mac/OSX.
-No installation is required - all required libraries are packaged with the compiled executable - these are available at the [Releases page](https://github.com/mortbopet/Ripes/releases).
+Prebuilt applications are available for Linux, Windows & Mac.
+These are available at the [Releases page](https://github.com/mortbopet/Ripes/releases).
-**It is recommended to use the *continuous releases*, since they contain all of the most-recent bug-fixes.**
+**It is recommended to use the *[continuous builds](https://github.com/mortbopet/Ripes/releases/tag/continuous)*, since they contain all of the most-recent bug-fixes.**

 ### Linux
 Releases for Linux are distributed in the AppImage format.
 To run an AppImage: